Photo Cred: (1) | Updated: 5/21/2019

 With the new year having just begun, it’s interesting how so many hold onto the idea of starting fresh, even though it’s simply another day of life.
 How this change in years can cause people to make these pledges of how they will make changes in direction in their lives.
-Changes like losing weight, being a better spouse, paying off debt, or the like of such year long commitments.
-In the spirit of this season of making such oaths and commitments for the new year, I would like to write to you as to why I am an avid reader and why you should be too.
+Changes like losing weight, being a better spouse, paying off debt, etc. In the spirit of this season of making commitments for the new year, I would like to give my own commitment for the new year.

+Along with that, I also want to address why I am an avid reader and why you should be too.
 But first let me share with you three different true stories revolving around the importance of books and reading.
 In Pastor Jon Courson’s daily devotional, A Pillar By Day, he writes of an interesting exchange between two men of immense power in the ancient world, in it he writes:

 “A story is told in the Mishnah (a collection of Jewish teachings and writings) of a certain Persian king named Arteban who sent to Judah, the prince of Jerusalem, the largest diamond in existence.
 Upon receiving this gift, Judah sent back to Arteban a copy of the book of Deuteronomy with the accompanying note: What you sent me requires guards to protect it.
-What I have sent you will guard and protect you.”
-(P. 360)
+What I have sent you will guard and protect you (P. 360).”

 John Lennox, a Professor of Mathematics at Oxford University, grew up in Northern Ireland in a Christian upbringing by his parents during the 1940s and 1950s in Armagh.
-His father, a Christian man, taught him that one ought to know what they believe before they learned what others believed, so he read what he could on Christianity, which included the Bible as often as possible throughout his childhood.
+His father, a Christian man, taught him that one ought to know what they believe before they learned what others believed.
+So he read what he could on Christianity, which included the Bible as often as possible throughout his childhood.
 His father then taught him that in order to avoid being one sided and biased in his beliefs, he should read what others have to say coming from different belief systems to be a more rounded individual.
 So his father gave him a copy of The Communist Manifesto by Karl Marx and told him to read it.

 The reason I share these three stories is to show how important reading is in the life of anyone willing to learn.
 Why it’s so crucial to learn by listening and reading what others have to say on a matter, whatever that matter may be.
 With the first story showing the value of reading is worth more than the greatest diamond the world can offer, the second story showing the cost of reading the ideas of others that some might disagree with, and the right to know what you believe, as well as what others believe.

 Various studies show that reading has immense benefits like the following: